 The SNBTS Transfusion Team (SNBTS TT) comprises four regional teams (West 1, West 2, East and North) of transfusion practitioners working within territorial health boards throughout Scotland.
 Transfusion practitioners have either a nursing or biomedical scientist background and are subject matter experts in clinical transfusion practice.

-They work within local multidisciplinary Hospital Transfusion Teams with medical and scientific colleagues and support the wider Scottish transfusion network through Hospital and Overarching Transfusion Committees and the Scottish Clinical Transfusion Advisory Committee.
+They work within local multidisciplinary Hospital Transfusion Teams with medical and scientific colleagues and support the wider Scottish transfusion network through Hospital and Overarching Transfusion Committees and the Scottish National Blood Transfusion Committee.